-Model accreditation standards have been developed and field tested.
+Model accreditation standards have been finalized as of September, 2020.
 The National Coordinating Center Accreditation Workgroup is currently doing the following:

-• Submitting a report with recommendations to Congress, the Secretary of Education and NACIQI.
+A report on the work conducted on Program Accreditation Standards from 2015-2020 is currently being drafted and will be submitted with recommendations to Congress, the Secretary of Education and NACIQI.

 What is the timeline for program accreditation for college programs for students with ID to be implemented?

-A strict timeline cannot be stated at this time – work continues to establish an entity to conduct accreditation peer review visits, and to determine program accreditation status.
+A strict timeline cannot be stated at this time – work continues to establish a process for program accreditation and identify an entity to conduct accreditation peer review visits, and to determine program accreditation status.